mala-lab/RHO/README.md

     $ python reproduction.py --dataset name

-To facilitate reproducibility, we provide an recording of the experiment execution process in **Run Process**.
+To facilitate reproducibility, we provide an recording of the experiment execution process in **Run process**.
 This video demonstrates the procedure to run the code and reproduce the reported results.

 ## 📖 Citation